jleutgeb/jleutgeb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a research fellow at WZB in Berlin and I am interested in behavioral and experimental economics.
-Currently, I am working on long-run interactions in high frequency environment and models of (political) influence.
+Currently, I am working on evolution of overconfidence using long-run interactions in high frequency environments, models of (political) influence and AI-human interactions.
 I am teaching introductory classes to programming experiments in oTree.
 Also, I dabble in 3D printing of representations of my data.

 [//]: <> Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.